CW: blood/injury, drug use

 “You’re the third floor, right?”

 “Why’d you say that?”
 Rook answered, although there was a bit of a wry grin on his face.
-He reached over, stealing his familiar back; Csindra had to admit she was thankful, not because she didn’t like the little creature, but between her shoulders getting tired and her anxiety insisting she was courting bad fates, it was a bit of a relief.
+He reached over, stealing his familiar back; Csindra had to admit she was thankful.
+She liked the little creature just fine, but between her shoulders getting tired and her anxiety insisting she was courting bad fates, it was a bit of a relief.
 Plus, it meant he didn’t think she was going to run off.

 “The birdhouses are cute.”

 “So where’d they come from?”

 “People keep giving them to me.
 I kept some of them.
 The rest I just – got rid of.”

 “Uh.
 Put them places.”